• Skip to main content

 Solution

-At first, pull the ejection clips to pop the memory module out of its place.
-After that, hold the memory between your hand and put it back into the case.
+First, pull the ejection clips to pop the memory module out of its place.
+After that, hold the memory in your hand and put it back into the case.
 Repeat the process for each module and ensure that all the modules match the corresponding colors.
 After doing all the procedures, make sure all the clamps are closed.
 And ensure that the modules are in place.

 Solution